KnorpelSenf/subscription-manager-bot/README.md

 # subscription-manager-bot
-Telegram Bot to restrict channel member to paying customers
+Telegram Bot to restrict channel members to paying customers.